This post may contain affiliate links. Read the full disclosure here.

 By the way, if you just can’t stop overwatering, I’d go for carnivorous plants like Sundew.
 They love to stand in water.
 Just make sure that it’s rainwater, otherwise, you’ll kill ’em.

 This is the closest thing you’ll get to a plastic plant.
-You can keep in the darkest, dingiest corner and it’ll survive.
+You can keep it in the darkest, dingiest corner and it’ll survive.

 They have big tubers in which to store water, so a big drink every month (or more) will be enough to stop it from dying.